We are updating our website

 please select your product from the list below.

-Resolution Life will soon be writing to approximately 2000 customers in AC&L Insurance and Risk Protection Package products, who will be given a premium refund payment and a future premium reduction.
+Resolution Life is currently contacting approximately 2,000 in-force customers who hold AC&L Insurance and Risk Protection Package products, who may be given a premium refund payment and/or a future premium reduction.

 This activity is the result of a review undertaken by Resolution Life, which focused on the application of premium increases in some level premium products, and how these were explained in their supporting disclosure materials and documents.
 It was concluded that the explanations weren’t clear enough and as such, Resolution Life has decided to refund a portion of premiums paid and adjust future premium payments.

-Communications to customers will be sent in a phased approach over the next four months:
+Communications to customers are being sent in a phased approach:

 • February 2025